MetOffice/lfric_core/documentation/source/glossary.rst

     Degree of Freedom.
 DoFs describe the state of a field.
-They typically correspond to the value of the field at specific locations in the mesh (although they don't have to), so are equivalent to data values in finite difference models
+They typically correspond to the value of the field at specific locations in the mesh (although they don't have to), so are equivalent to data values in finite difference models.

   Edge Cell
     These are the cells that lie on the boundary of a partition.
 They contain DoFs that are shared with halo cells.
-Thery are not to be confused with "edge dofs" which are the DoFs that lie oon the edges of a cell.
+They are not to be confused with "edge dofs" which are the DoFs that lie on the edges of a cell.

   Ghost Cell
     In an LFRic context, ghost cells are not the same as halo cells.
 They